webix-hub/docs/data/desktop/scatter_chart.md

 ##Style Presets

-Presets simplify chart initing and contain item setting.
+Presets simplify chart initializing and contain item setting.
 They are defined by the **preset** property and can be of the following types:

 <img src="desktop/chart_scatter_round.png">